microsoft/Windows-driver-samples/network/wsk/echosrv/ReadMe.md

 WPP SOFTWARE TRACING
 --------------------

 This sample driver uses WPP Software Tracing in order to log its actions.
 You can find detailed information on WPP Software Tracing in the WDK documentation.
 Here is a quick overview of one way to collect trace logs from the sample driver by using the tracing tools that are available in the \\tools\\tracing directory in the WDK.
-All code for this sample is located in the src\\network\\WSK\\echosrv directory.
+All code for this sample is located in \\network\\WSK\\echosrv directory.

 1. In a Command Prompt window, copy Echosrv.ctl and Echosrv.pdb into a directory and change to that directory (cd).
 2. Start software tracing for the sample driver by typing the following command: